Package Management in Python#

 .

-There are a few commonly used commands for mamba
+Here are the commonly used commands for mamba

 mamba install